On some networks, the outbound traffic to web servers (ports 80 and 443) might be intercepted on the fly by a transparent proxy.

 - the network latency is 42ms

-It’s certain in this case that there is a transparent proxy, because the typical latency from Europe to China is almost 10 times higher (370ms vs. 42ms), and typically, NTP server don’t have their port 80 often.
+It’s certain in this case that there is a transparent proxy, because the typical latency from Europe to China is almost 10 times higher (370ms vs. 42ms), and typically, NTP server don’t have their port 80 open.

 The reason why this is working is that this transparent proxy will blindly intercept the connections to web servers independently of their existence.
 It’s only when the client sends the HTTP headers that the proxy will try to contact the remote server.